 You can’t fail to notice Anna Laurini’s abstract faces.
 Peering out of doorways, on the sides of lampposts and on the hoardings of building sites her work is instantly recognisable.

-She doesn’t describe herself as a street artist though, rather an artist that likes to paint on the streets.
-Describing her street work as more of a release from the time spent in the studio and even as an addiction, she talks about getting on her bike, cycling around and seeing what canvas might be available to once again display her work to the public.
+She doesn’t describe herself as a street artist, rather an artist that likes to paint on the streets.
+Describing her street work as more of a release from the time spent in the studio and even as an addiction.
+She talks about getting on her bike, cycling around and seeing what canvas might be available to once again display her work to the public.

-The street work is what she really credits though with getting her style and her name out there with the majority of her pieces to be found in the areas around Shoreditch and Soho.
+The street work is what she really credits though with getting her style and her name out there.
+The majority of her pieces can be found in the areas around Shoreditch and Soho.
 “Somehow I just started and never stopped” she tells me “it was kind of spontaneous and now it’s just one of my addictions.”

 Certainly she feels that her work reflects what people see in themselves.
 Some look at her art and maybe recognise themselves, their friends, family or even maybe their lovers.
 “This face is kind of like becoming a face of everyone and no-one in particular” she says.

 Indeed it’s a face which can be seen everywhere.
 Sometimes painted large, sometimes painted small and drawn onto the page of an old book.
 It’s a face that we’ve certainly noticed ever since we started covering the London street art scene.
 In fact, for the time being at least, it’s a face that has become pretty much synonymous with the London street art scene itself.

 Anna Laurini was interviewed in her studio in Finsbury Park on 28 December 2017.
 The full interview with Anna can be watched on our youtube channel.